l11vdo/percuss/README.md

 The app is really just a proof of concept as of now (hence there are no ads and no publicity etc)

-Nonetheless it's been an interesting challenge and I feel ready now to take on further projects now.
+Nonetheless it's been an interesting challenge and I feel ready now to take on further projects.

 l11vdo@gmail.com
 +44 7879 648143